vahidhasheerin/github-api/README.md

      **3.4  Running the Application with Gunicorn**

       Gunicorn is a production-grade WSGI server that offers better performance and stability than Flask's built-in                 development server.
-This is a good choice for local demonstrations.

       Ensure your virtual environment is active and you are in the <YOUR-REPO> directory

       `gunicorn --bind 0.0.0.0:8080 app:app`